jawrainey/atc/README.md

 # ATC Cardiff

-A web application to gather patient data at Cardiff's [Alchohol Treatment Centre](http://www.walesprobationtrust.gov.uk/alcohol-treatment-centre-2/) (ATC).
-The data harvested by this app will be used as a **plugin** to *personalise* the [SMS intervention service](https://github.com/jawrainey/sris).
+A web application developed to gather patient data at Cardiff's [Alcohol Treatment Centre](http://www.walesprobationtrust.gov.uk/alcohol-treatment-centre-2/) (ATC).
+Data gathered by this application will be used to initiate conversation with the [SMS intervention service](https://github.com/jawrainey/sris).

-## Requirements
+## Deployment

-This app was built using [Flask](https://github.com/mitsuhiko/flask) with several extensions to make life easier.
-These include:

-- [Flask-Bootstrap](https://github.com/mbr/flask-bootstrap): access to Twitter-Bootstrap assets.
-- [FlaskSQLAlchemy](https://github.com/mitsuhiko/flask-sqlalchemy): easy ORM access to databases in Python.
-- [FlaskWTF](https://github.com/lepture/flask-wtf): secure form creation and access.
+### Database creation

+To create the database tables invoke the `init_db` method:

+    python manage.py init_db

+### Adding users

+As there is no means of registration, a user (or additional users) needs to be created manually.
+This can be achieved by invoking the `create_user` method:

+    python manage.py create_user

+### Environment variables

+The app was developed to make deployment to PaaS a breeze.
+You therefore need to set several environment variables in your production sever.
+(IMPROVE)

+#### Database access

+The [database](https://github.com/jawrainey/atc/blob/master/settings.py#L23) environment variable `DATABASE_URL` needs to be updated (or the default value) to the string of your `postgresql` of your database.
+This enables `postgresql` access.

+#### Production configuration

+The [environment variable](https://github.com/jawrainey/atc/blob/master/manage.py#L6) `ENV` needs to be set to `prod` to disable debugging and enable `postgresql` database access.

 ## Building locally

+### Installing dependencies

-To install the dependendies I recommend creating a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/):
+I recommend creating a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) when developing:

-    virtualenv atcenv
+    virtualenv venv
-    source atcenv/bin/activate
+    source venv/bin/activate
     pip install -r requirements.txt

+### Viewing the site

 The site can be viewed [locally](http://localhost:5000) by running the flask app:

+    python manage.py runserver

+### Shell access

+For shell access to the `app` and `db` variables, pass the `shell` parameter to `manage.py`:

-    python run.py
+    python manage.py shell

 ## Contributing

-If you have any suggestions then please open an [issue](https://github.com/jawrainey/?/issues) or make a [pull request](https://github.com/jawrainey/atc-app/pulls).
+If you have any suggestions then please open an [issue](https://github.com/jawrainey/atc/issues) or make a [pull request](https://github.com/jawrainey/atc/pulls).